igncp/blueprints/projects/rime/librime.md

     - Other one is `capnproto` which is a data format, similart to JSON but faster
     - This repo depends on `ibus.h` in a few files: main, engine and settings
         - One example of ibus function used is: `ibus_lookup_table_set_cursor_pos`: https://ibus.github.io/docs/ibus-1.5/IBusLookupTable.html
+- The `rime_api.h` header file (just the header file) doesn't have other local files as dependencies
+    - It uses `extern "C"` to support C code
+    - By not having dependencies in the api header file, it doesn't expose any of the internals to external libraries importing it
+- For the `an`, `the`, `of` templates referencing pointers: https://stackoverflow.com/a/6876833
+    - The `As` template, from `common.h`, casts one object class to another by using `std::dynamic_pointer_cast`, seems without any restriction
+- From the error is visible that `level_db` is using a database in the `~/.config/ibus/rime` dir with ending `.userdb`
+    - Each schema has its own `.userdb` directory

 ## Doubts Resolved